parkeraddison/smoke-and-mirrors/README.md

 This repository contains UE source code for creating environments to capture virtual smoke imagery, Python scripts implementing smoke detection machine learning models, and notebooks evaluating model performance when trained on real versus virtual data sources.

+## Virtual Smoke

+Plugins:
+- Cesium for Unreal (for digital Earth)
+- NiagaraFluids (for better smoke sims in the future)

 ## Acknowledgements

 - **HPWREN <https://hpwren.ucsd.edu>** for consistently providing some of the best wildfire-related research and resources out there for public use and public good.